-Dr. Joseph Ihm practices physiatry (physical medicine & rehabilitation) and interventional pain medicine.
-Dr. Ihm's patients gave him an average rating of 3.0 out of 5 stars.
-Clinical interests for Dr. Ihm include back pain, knee problems, and spinal injection.
-He accepts Blue Cross/Blue Shield, HFN, and Coventry, as well as other insurance carriers.
-After completing medical school at Rush Medical College, he performed his residency at a hospital affiliated with the University of Washington.
-Dr. Ihm's hospital/clinic affiliations include Northwestern Memorial Hospital and Northwestern University Feinberg School of Medicine.
+Dr. Joseph Ihm is a physiatry (physical medicine & rehabilitation) and interventional pain medicine specialist.
+He obtained his medical school training at Rush Medical College and performed his residency at a hospital affiliated with the University of Washington.
+Dr. Ihm's clinical interests include back pain, knee problems, and spinal injection.
+On average, patients gave him a rating of 3.0 stars out of 5.
+Dr. Ihm is in-network for several insurance carriers, including Blue Cross/Blue Shield, HFN, and Coventry.
+His hospital/clinic affiliations include Northwestern Memorial Hospital and Northwestern University Feinberg School of Medicine.
 He is open to new patients.

 Clinical interests: Elbow Pain, Sports Health, Sacroiliac Joint Pain, Neck Pain, Shoulder Problems, Lower Back Pain, ...
 (Read more)

 Dr. Neema Bayran's medical specialty is anesthesiology and interventional pain medicine.
 Areas of expertise for Dr. Bayran include pain management.
 He is affiliated with Alexian Brothers Health System (ABHS).
 His average rating from his patients is 3.5 stars out of 5.
 He takes Blue Cross/Blue Shield, Coventry, Delphi, and more.